How to install a 220 volt outlet

 The red wire is really just red for the picture.
 If you’re using a 12/2 wire you would simply just use the white and the black wires to power the outlet and the bare copper for the ground that I show here in brown.
 Don’t think you can just use two separate breakers.
 It just doesn’t work that way.

-Don’t forget to look at how to wire a 4 wire 220 volt outlet.
+Don’t forget to look at how to wire a 4-wire 220-volt outlet.

 Yes and no. The same if it's a older dryer.
 However some newer dryers require three wire the extra being a neutral.